-Terminix has been helping homeowners find the best mosquito control solutions for their yards for over 75 years now.
-In that time, we’ve treated countless households and yards for those pesky bloodsuckers.
+Terminix has been helping homeowners find the best mosquito control solutions for their yards for over 75 years.
+We’ve treated countless households and yards for those pesky bloodsuckers in that time.
 We also empowered those customers to stay ahead of the swarms with proven backyard mosquito control techniques.

 But alas, even the tidiest yard and neatest lawn won’t stop mosquitoes from paying you an occasional visit (they can fly, after all), especially if your neighbors aren’t doing their part to keep the population down.